stefan-kolb/texcop/README.md

 ## Add your own custom cops

 The easiest way to add your own cops is to add a new RegEx cop to any YAML file, e.g., `style.yml`.
-It's easy to add your checks for typical typos or custom validations.
+Just add your checks for typical typos or custom validations.

 ```yaml
 Style/StefanKolb: